ngaskill/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 class, but for anything but the simplest use cases, that gets clunky.
 Separate the logic into different classes instead.

-In this section, you'll Look closer at the DDM verifier classes to learn how verifiers are written and organized.
+In this section, you'll look closer at the DDM verifier classes to learn how verifiers are written and organized.

 The DDM service verify process consists of four verifiers: `verifyStructures()`,